shukyp/Linux-US-Services/README-Tech.md

 ## Makefile(s)

-The makefile is heirarcical.
-Each module is built using its own makefile.
+The makefilea are heirarcical.

-Root makefile calls each module's makefile.
+The root Makefile calls each module's makefile to create a library.
+As its final step, the root Makefile links all lbraries to create the executable.

 Please note that when a single header file is changed, all c files will be recompiled.
 The author decidec not to use teh GNI make capability to build depenedency lists for each c file